amitkr2410/MachineLearning/SupportVectorMachine/README.md

 For more information also visit: https://github.com/amitkr2410/MachineLearning-Deployment

-### For Machine learning experimentation, we build DVC piplines.
+### For Machine learning experimentation, we build DVC pipelines.
 ### In below, we present the ML architecture and stages involved in this project:
 ![alt text](SVC_CancerCellData_MLArchitecture.png)